CameronXie/reverse-proxy-demo/README.md

 ### Components

 * `Artifacts Bucket` An S3 Bucket which stores reverse proxy project binary (a Golang project).
+The S3 bucket is using server-side encryption with KMS.
 * `Reverse Proxy` An Auto Scaling Group which download reverse proxy project binary from artifacts bucket, and run it as a service (systemd).
 It uses CloudWatch Agent to send log and metric to AWS CloudWatch, and use logrotate to manage the reverse proxy log.